Registered Member MBACP

 £40.00 per session

 My fee for counselling is £40 per 50-minute session.
-I offer a free short chat on the phone or by email before you book so you can decide if you would like to go ahead after speaking with me.
-I can offer counselling in person or online, at the same cost.
+I offer a free short telephone call before you book so you can decide if you would like to go ahead after speaking with me.
+I can offer counselling in person or online, for the same fee.

 My fee for supervision is £50 per hour, or £75 per 1.5 hours.
-I offer a free short meeting in-person or online initially so you can decide if you would like to go ahead.
-I can offer supervision in person or online, at the same cost.
+I offer a free short telephone or video call initially so you can decide if you would like to go ahead.
+I can offer supervision in person or online (or a mix), at the same fee.

 Please give 24 hours’ notice of a cancellation, if less than 24 hours’ notice is given then the full session fee is required.